plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 ![Our top referral sources in the last 60 days](/uploads/top-traffic-sources-last-60-days.png)

-Hacker News, for instance, is our top referral source of traffic but far but comes in 10th place for conversions.
+Hacker News is our top referral source of traffic but far but comes in 10th place for conversions.
 Google organic search is the third highest source of traffic but comes on the strongest by far in conversions.

 ![Our top conversion sources](/uploads/top-conversion-sources.png)